poroping/terraform-provider-fortios/docs/data-sources/firewall_proxypolicy.md

 * `icap_profile` - Name of an existing ICAP profile.
 * `internet_service` - Enable/disable use of Internet Services for this policy.
 If enabled, destination address and service are not used.
 * `internet_service_negate` - When enabled, Internet Services match against any internet service EXCEPT the selected Internet Service.
+* `internet_service6` - Enable/disable use of Internet Services IPv6 for this policy.
+If enabled, destination IPv6 address and service are not used.
+* `internet_service6_negate` - When enabled, Internet Services match against any internet service IPv6 EXCEPT the selected Internet Service IPv6.
 * `ips_sensor` - Name of an existing IPS sensor.
+* `ips_voip_filter` - Name of an existing VoIP (ips) profile.
 * `logtraffic` - Enable/disable logging traffic through the policy.
 * `logtraffic_start` - Enable/disable policy log traffic start.
 * `name` - Policy name.